HacklabJKL/unifi-podman/README.md

 * Podman is used because its advanced network namespace features
 * Restore from Unifi backup file required in case of an update

-Therefore, the container is monolithic.
+The container is monolithic.
 No external MongoDB.
 We don't use MongoDB in production, so Unifi is the only user of that MongoDB instance.
-We don't want to orchestrate stuff just to run Unifi.
+In short, we don't need an orchestra, we just want the Epic Sax Guy.

 This has a side effect, which is not anti-feature for us but might be to you: The database is throwaway and in case you recreate the